oVirt/ovirt-site/source/release/4.1.0/index.html.md

 #### Team: Network

- - [BZ 1279771](https://bugzilla.redhat.com/1279771) <b>[Host QoS] - Updating/changing value/s on the Host QoS entity via DC while a network that using this entity and attached to server doesn't invoke sync</b><br>
- - [BZ 1294334](https://bugzilla.redhat.com/1294334) <b>[PreFix] - There is no validation for "/" string in the Netmask filed in UI and it ends up with 'Internal engine error' and exception in engine log</b><br>
  - [BZ 1255257](https://bugzilla.redhat.com/1255257) <b>[ja_JP] [Admin Portal]: The alignment needs to be adjusted on data center->logical networks->new->vNIC profile page.</b><br>

 #### Team: SLA